Lip plate: Ubangi misnomer

 In the late nineteenth and early twentieth centuries, African women wearing lip plates were brought to Europe and North America for exhibit in circuses and sideshows.
 Around 1930, Ringling Brothers and Barnum & Bailey promoted such women from the French Congo as members of the "Ubangi" tribe; the Ringling press agent admitted that he picked that name from a map for its exotic sound.
+The word was used in this way in the 1937 Marx Brothers film A Day at the Races.
 The word Ubangi was still given a definition as an African tribe in 2009 in some English-language dictionaries.
-The word was used in this way in the 1937 Marx Brothers film A Day at the Races.